haproxy/haproxy/doc/lua-api/index.rst

   its work and wants to give back the control to HAProxy without executing the remaining code.
 It can be seen as a multi-level "return".

-.. js:function:: core.wait()
+.. js:function:: core.wait([milliseconds])

   **context**: task, action

   Give back the hand at the HAProxy scheduler.
 Unlike :js:func:`core.yield` the task will not be woken up automatically to resume as fast as possible.
   Instead, it will wait for an event to wake the task.
+If milliseconds argument is provided then the Lua excecution will be automatically resumed passed this delay even if no event caused the task to wake itself up.

+  :param integer milliseconds: automatic wakeup passed this delay. (optional)

 .. js:function:: core.yield()